Ryan-the-hito/Lemon/README.md

 **Lemon** is a local app for generating .js scripts to block dirty Chinese words on browsers.

+(⚠️ The app might be only working on Apple Silicon devices...at least for now.)

 **LemonJuice** is the .js file that should be installed in the browser.

 ## The reason why I wanted to write this application: